wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 1. In order to eliminate the time required for quantum error correction process, we intend to develop a parity-controlled multiqubit gate to perform one-step syndrome mapping from data qubits to ancilla qubit with global pulse sequence without movement of atoms which takes much time.

 2. After the syndrome generation process, there is a state-flip in the ancilla qubit state if there is an error in data qubits.
 We will apply another pulse sequence to manipulate a $C_2$NOT gate to fix the error qubit.
 Thus, we do not need to perform measurement on the ancilla qubit.

+== Introduction
+=== Necessity of quantum error correction

+The required gate error rate for performing useful algorithms is $10^(-10)$@Gidney_2021@reichardt2025faulttolerantquantumcomputationneutral while the physical gate error rate in neutral-atom array is $10^(-3)$@Gidney_2021@reichardt2025faulttolerantquantumcomputationneutral.
+The physical gate error rate is much larger than the required gate error rate for performing useful algorithms.
+Thus, we need to perform quantum error correction@shor1997faulttolerantquantumcomputation@1996@Dennis_2002 to protect the logical information from decoherence and errors.

+=== Quantum error correction
+Nowadays, performing quantum error correction in neutral atom system is attracting much attention because of the scability, reconfigurability, high connectivity@cong2022hardwareefficientfaulttolerantquantumcomputation, and high gate fidelity (over 99.9%) @Evered_2023@Xue_2024 and long coherence time(> 1s)@Bluvstein_2023@ludmir2024modelingsimulatingrydbergatom@Wintersperger_2023.

+In quantum error correction@Khalifa2021Digital, we first encode the logical qubit into multiple physical qubits.
+The redundancy can protect the logical information from decoherence and errors.
+Then, we perform a syndrome generation process and we use a definition called stabilizer which is a set of operators that can be used to detect errors without disturbing the quantum state to generate syndromes.
+Then, we measure the syndrome and perform the decoding process.
+Finally, we perform an error-correction process to correct the errored data qubit.

+However, the tradition quantum error correction process requires measurement and feedback process which is time-consuming(movement-100$mu$s@Bluvstein_2022@Bluvstein_2023; illuminating and collecting-500$mu$s@Norcia_2023@Graham_2023) and can introduce extra error(for example, measurement might result in atom loss)@PhysRevA.92.042710.

+According to this problem, there are many schemes like self-correcting quantum code(using Hamiltonian to confine to the ground state)@Yoshida_2011 and Measurement-free error correction scheme@Heu_en_2024.
+However, the measurement-free error correction scheme in ref.@Heu_en_2024 is still time-consuming because it requires moving atoms to entangling zone and perform gate operation one by one in parity check process(The reported gate time is about 1$mu$s@Levine_2018 and the movement time is about hundreds of $mu$s.@Bluvstein_2022@Bluvstein_2023).

+In this way, we intend to develop a measurement-free error correction scheme based on Toric code space.
+With individually addressable, optically trapped, multi-species Rydberg atoms, we perform the movement-free multiqubit parity gates to generate syndromes and design a error-correction process without measurement feedback.

 = Model(Overview)